xiaoylu/leetcode_category/StronglyConnectedComponent/Readme.md

 In short, the first DFS arranges those nodes which **can** reach `v` but **can not** be reached from `v` on its **left**.
 So the second DFS is able to skip such nodes.

+Implemtation tricks:

+The first and second DFS can share the same `visited` array.
+The dfs1 starts with all-false `visited` and set the visited nodes as `true`.
+And dfs2 starts with the all-true `visited` and set the visited nodes as `false`.